 Outcome assessment tools

-How can outcome assessment tools be used?
+How can outcome assessment tools be used for schizophrenia?

 Standardised assessment tools are vital for assessing a range of variables including symptoms, functioning and quality of life.
 The quality of these tools can be measured in various ways.
 ‘Reliability’ refers to the reproducibility of an instrument’s results across different assessors, settings and times.
 ‘Construct validity’ is the extent to which an instrument measures the theoretical construct it was designed to measure.
 This involves ‘convergent validity’ (the degree of correlation between different scales measuring the same construct); and ‘divergent validity’ (the lack of correlation between scales measuring different constructs).
 ‘Known groups’ validity’ is the extent to which an instrument can demonstrate different scores for groups known to vary on the variables being measured.
 ‘Content validity’ is the extent to which each item on a scale represents the construct being measured, and ‘internal consistency’ is the degree of correlation between items within a scale.
 ‘Predictive validity’ refers to sensitivity, which is the proportion of correctly identified positives (e.g. high ratings on a scale), and specificity, which is the proportion of correctly identified negatives (e.g. low ratings on a scale).
 ‘Responsiveness’ is the extent to which an instrument can detect clinically significant or practically important changes over time.